Thanks to the cook for all the food.

 Cook the potatoes and let them cool before peeling and cutting.

-Cut the onion, paprika and jalapeno and put into a small bowl.
+Cut the onion, bell pepper and jalapeno and put into a small bowl.

 Cut the broccoli, zucchini and potatoes and put into another bowl.